Jim Hawthorne (sportscaster)

-Jim Hawthorne is a former radio sportscaster.
+Jim Hawthorne is an American former radio sportscaster.
 He is best known for having called radio play-by-play for the LSU Tigers sports teams of Louisiana State University for over 36 years, from 1979 to 2016, earning the nickname, "Voice of the Tigers".
 Before LSU, he called radio play-by-play for his alma-mater Northwestern State and Centenary College, as well as Texas League baseball and in the short-lived World Football League (WFL).

 Hawthorne began calling LSU basketball games during the 1979–80 season.
 He began calling LSU football games in 1983 and LSU baseball in 1984 taking over for John Ferguson.
 Overall, he was LSU's radio play-by-play announcer for two BCS National Championship titles in football, its first six of its College World Series championships in baseball, and three Final Four appearances in basketball.

 His final season at LSU was the 2015 football season and 2015–16 men's basketball season.
 His final baseball season was the 2015 baseball season with Chris Blair taking over for the 2016 baseball season.

 After retiring from LSU sports, from 2016 until 2019, he hosted a Sunday night classic country show on WTGE.